What is a midwife?

 When should I contact a midwife?

-Call us anytime at the around 10 wks of pregnancy, beginning of second or in the middle of the pregnancy.
-It is best to contact us as soon as you complete 12 weeks of confirmed pregnancy.
+Call us anytime as you’ve confirmed pregnancy.
 Not only is demand for midwives high, but it is beneficial to access prenatal care at the beginning of your pregnancy.
-You do not need referral to see a midwife.
+You do not need referral to see a midwife

 Can I have both a midwife and a doctor?

 No. Women can have either a midwife or a doctor for pregnancy, birth and newborn care.
 Midwives, obstetricians and family physicians are all considered primary caregivers taking responsibility for your care.

 Can midwives run the same kinds of tests as doctors?

 Yes.
 We can arrange all routine prenatal testing including ultrasound, genetic screening, as well as standard laboratory and diagnostic tests.